-Patrick Stumph is a composer for film and TV as well as the GRAMMY-nominated lead vocalist and multi-instrumentalist of multi-platinum selling alternative rock act, Fall Out Boy.
-Hailing from Chicago, Stumph has been the primary composer for many of the band’s hit songs, leading them become one of rock music’s biggest-selling acts.
+Patrick Stump is a composer for film and TV as well as the GRAMMY-nominated lead vocalist and multi-instrumentalist of multi-platinum selling alternative rock act, Fall Out Boy.
+Hailing from Chicago, Stump has been the primary composer for many of the band’s hit songs, leading them become one of rock music’s biggest-selling acts.

 His work in film and TV includes the original song “Immortals,” which he co-wrote, performed, and produced for the Oscar-winning Disney animated film “Big Hero 6.”
 He has produced, written, and/or performed music in projects such as “LEGO Batman,” (as the singing voice of Batman), “Pacific Rim: Uprising,” and the Emmy Award-winning Robot Chicken Christmas Special.
 His scoring work includes the 2017 Netflix Original animated film “Gnome Alone,” Crush Picture’s suspense thriller “Spell,” Seth Green’s directorial debut “Changeland,” the SXSW-premiered hip-hop documentary “Everybody’s Everything,” and the Tribeca-premiered A&E documentary “I Want My MTV.”
 His most recent project is the upcoming Warner Brothers/Blue Ribbon horror film “Banana Splits.”